 The next stop on your tour of Apple Watch alternatives should be our recommended Wear OS all-rounder, the LG Watch Sport.
 It's the flagship device for the revamped Wear 2.0 with solid fitness chops and built-in GPS, a full and untethered experience away from your phone via LTE, not to mention NFC for payments.
 If you want a do-it-all smartwatch then you could do much worse than the good-looking and clever flagship LG smartwatch.

 The Apple Watch offers a solid sports tracking experience, but with the Vivoactive 3, it's designed for those who dabble in a lot of sports.
 It'll cover running, cycling, golf and more via its Connect IQ store.
 It will even cover gym workouts with the addition of rep counting.
 Garmin Pay has been added into the mix letting you make payments from the wrist, and improved notification support that now lets you respond to your messages.

 The battery life is top notch and the new circular design is a massive step up from its predecessor the Vivoactive HR.
 Get our definitive take with our Garmin Vivoactive 3 review.

 Tag Heuer Connected Modular 45

-Yes, this is the most expensive Android Wear watch out there by some distance, but if you want a luxurious smartwatch around your wrist, it doesn't get much better than this.
+Yes, this is the most expensive Wear OS watch out there by some distance, but if you want a luxurious smartwatch around your wrist, it doesn't get much better than this.

 Michael Kors Access Grayson and Sofie